-This ingenious floating shoe rack will keep your winter footwear off the floor and neatly organized.
-You can find all the materials you'll need to DIY at most hardware stores.
+This ingenious floating shoe rack from Fresh Crush will keep your winter footwear off the floor and neatly organized.
+You can find all the materials you'll need to build at any home center and most hardware stores.

-It will cost around $56 per shelf to make.
+It will cost less than $50 per shelf to make.
 Here's a breakdown of project materials:

-- Floor flanges: You'll need three for each shelf.
+- Black-iron floor flanges: You'll need three for each shelf.
 Each one will cost around $6.

-- Copper adapters: Each shelf requires two.
-They cost around $7 each.
+- Threaded copper adapters: Each shelf requires three.
+They cost around $2 each.

-- Copper T-adaptor: Each shelf requires one.
-Expect to pay $8 each.
+- Copper tee fitting: Each shelf requires one.
+Expect to pay $2 each.

 - Copper pipe: Price depends on how wide and deep you want to make each shelf.
-Five-feet of pipe costs around $15.
+Five feet of 3/4-inch copper pipe costs around $15.

-If you have basic woodworking skills, you can make this boot rack that's perfect for hanging wellies and mukluks.
+If you have basic woodworking skills, you can make this boot rack from Ana White.
+It's perfect for hanging wellies and mukluks.